Easy and Quick Dosa made with rice flour and urad dal flour. This is an easy and fuss-free version of making dosa.

-easy dosa recipe made with rice flour and urad dal flour. this is an easy and fuss free version of making dosa recipe. just mix the rice flour and urad dal flour with water. allow to ferment the batter and you are ready to make crisp dosa at home. no soaking and grinding issues.
+Just mix the rice flour and urad dal flour with water.
+Allow to ferment the batter and you are ready to make crisp dosa at home.
+No soaking and grinding issues.
 Gluten-Free and Vegan Dosa.

 - 1.25 to 1.5 cups rice flour